 – Devolve power and agency for members to be more engaged and represented

-We will campaign for a representative workforce that has fair and equitable pay, progressive rights and conditions, and a sector that seeks to support the health and wellness of its people.
+We will campaign for a representative workforce that has fair and equitable pay, progressive rights and conditions, and a sector that seeks to support the health and wellbeing of its people.

 – Campaign for workers, volunteers, and trustees to be representative of communities